Jimmy Carter says he's 'only trying to make it to vote for Kamala Harris'

 Carter, a peanut farmer and US Navy lieutenant earlier than coming into politics, served one time period as governor of Georgia earlier than changing into president.

-By the previous president’s aspect was his spouse of 77 years, Rosalynn Carter, who handed away in November, simply days after coming into hospice care.
-The previous first woman, a humanitarian and psychological well being advocate who was an influential determine within the White Home, based theCarter Middle together with her husband in his post-presidency in hopes of advancing world peace and well being.
+By the previous president’s facet was his spouse of 77 years, Rosalynn Carter, who handed away in November, simply days after coming into hospice care.
+The previous first girl, a humanitarian and psychological well being advocate who was an influential determine within the White Home, based theCarter Middle along with her husband in his post-presidency in hopes of advancing world peace and well being.

 CNN’s Michelle Shen contributed to this report.